 The grandparents were ready to swoop in and buy Christmas presents and generally help make the holiday more “normal.”
 The children were told that if not for Grandma and Grandpa, there would not have been a Christmas that year.

 This is textbook alienating behavior.
-Our client felt the brunt of the children’s anger for an extended period of time during the divorce, and the relationship with his children still has not recovered.
+Our client felt the brunt of the children’s anger for an extended period during the divorce, and the relationship with his children still has not recovered.

 It took a lot of conversation and counseling with our office to allow him to understand that going tit for tat with his wife on these issues would not serve a higher purpose.
-In fact, exacerbating an already conflict rich environment by engaging in similar behavior would have been detrimental to the children and himself.
+Exacerbating an already conflict-rich environment by engaging in similar behavior would have been detrimental to the children and himself.

 High Conflict Child Custody attorneys- The Law Office of Bryan Fagan, PLLC